20 Best Trap Workout and Exercises for Mass and Strength

 • Avoid using extremely heavy weights.

-• Move the dumbbells in a smooth and even manner, without jerking them at all.
+• Move the dumbbells smoothly and evenly without jerking them at all.

 3. One-Arm Dumbbell Upright Row

-This also helps to prevent muscle imbalances and improve overall strength and symmetry of the muscles.
+This also helps to prevent muscle imbalances and improve the overall strength and symmetry of the muscles.

 One Arm Dumbbell Shrug